PretendoNetwork/NWFX/README.md

 ```

 ### Headers
-Currently only the following default headers are sent during requests.
-Eventually NWFX will support setting custom headers as well as respecting response headers
+The following default headers are sent during requests.
+NWFX does not currently respect response headers

 - `NWFX-Request` Always set to "true"
 - `NWFX-Current-URL` The current `window.location.href`